meteorologytoday/ProgramTunnel/README.md

 # ProgramTunnel
 This is a tool to let different programs send text or binary data to each other using named pipes (FIFOs).
-This project is developed along sith SMARTSLAB to let fortran program (CESM) to communicate with ocean model written in Julia.
+This project is developed along with SMARTSLAB to let fortran program (CESM) to communicate with ocean model written in Julia.

 # Basic examples

 The examples are contained in folder `example`.

-## A: Between <=> Matlabs
+## A: Matlab v.s.
+Matlab

 ### I. First create fifos
 ```